Summer (May 31 - September)

 Located in Saratoga, Wyoming, the Saratoga Museum houses an impressive collection of over 10,000 artifacts and rotating exhibits.

-Open seasonally from Memorial Day weekend through September, the Museum houses the most diverse geological collection in the state of Wyoming with minerals and gems ranging from India to Antarctica.
+Open year round, the Museum houses the most diverse geological collection in the state of Wyoming with minerals and gems ranging from India to Antarctica.
 When you visit, you’ll learn about the creation of Saratoga and Wyoming from it's early geology through the pioneer settlers to modern times.
 The Museum is open year round.
 Summer hours: Memorial Day - September, Tuesday through Saturday 10am-4pm and on Sunday’s 10am to 2pm and by appointment for research.